gustavolavandoski/dark-figure-phishing-brazil/README.md

 Replication repository for the article submitted to the *Revista Pesquisa e Planejamento Econômico* (Institute of Applied Economic Research — IPEA) special issue on the Economics of Crime in Brazil.

-> **Citation:** Lavandoski da Silva, Luiz Gustavo.
+> > **Citation:** Lavandoski da Silva, Luiz Gustavo.
 "The dark figure of cybercrime: underreporting patterns in Brazilian phishing incidents based on CERT.br data (2016–2025)." *Revista Pesquisa e Planejamento Econômico* (under review).
+Replication data and scripts: https://doi.org/10.5281/zenodo.20692595
 ---

 ## Overview